-As such this can cause childcare issues for your employees.
-As a responsible employer you may look to make home working a provision where appropriate or, alternatively, employees do have the right to dependant leave, which is unpaid time off to deal with the emergency situations such as school closures or interruption to childcare provision.
+As such, this can cause childcare issues for your employees.
+As a responsible employer you may look to make home working a provision where appropriate or, alternatively, employees do have the right to dependant leave, which is unpaid time off to deal with emergency situations such as school closures or interruption to childcare provision.

 ‘Tis the season to be coughing and sneezing – and the colder it gets the more chance we have of catching a nasty cold or flu.